You may make an appointment via 3 convenient ways (refer to "Make An Appointment" section below).

 Deduction will be on the 10th or 25th of the month.
 If the date falls on a Public Holiday, Saturday or Sunday, the deduction will be made on the next working day.

 You may make payment for any particular bill via the various payment modes stated in the “Make Payment” FAQ.
-There will not be any GIRO deduction once the outstanding bill is cleared.
-You will need to inform your bank if you wish to cancel the GIRO arrangement.
+There will not be any SPEED Pay (GIRO) deduction once the outstanding bill is cleared.
+You will need to inform your bank if you wish to cancel the SPEED Pay (GIRO) arrangement.

 You can inform our staff at the registration or payment counter at the polyclinic that you visited.
-Any incorrect deduction due to system error will be refunded to you within one week of notification.
+Any incorrect deduction due to system error will be refunded to you.

 If the first deduction is unsuccessful, a second deduction will be made two weeks later.
 Please ensure sufficient funds are available for the second deduction.

 The Merdeka Generation Package is part of the Government initiative to show their appreciation for the contributions of Singapore citizens born between 1950 and 1959, and to help with their healthcare concerns in the coming years.
-More details on the new package will be announced next year by the Government.
+More details on the Merdeka Generation Package can be found here.

 The Pioneer Generation Package and Pioneer Generation Disability Assistance Scheme (PioneerDAS) is part of the Government initiative to honour the contribution of our pioneers.
 For more information regarding both schemes, please click here.